 David Snow is a former lawyer and federal Judge intrigued by the historic role of the Constitution and the Court in the governance of our country.

 …will provide a brief historical back ground.
 After what Jeffrey Toobin describes as a “glorious debut” under John Marshal, Toobin says that the Supreme Court was mostly “a malign force in American life´ for the next twelve decades, not a description that conservatives would endorse.
-But most historians would agree that conservatives’ interpreted the Constitution’s Commerce Clause, the 14th Amendment, and other constitutional provisions, to preclude federal and state economic and social legislation until the Great Depression and subsequent decades when progressive Justices reinterpreted these same constitutional provisions to vindicate the New Deal, integration, voting rights, civil rights laws and an expansion of individual rights,
+But most historians would agree that conservatives’ interpreted the Constitution’s Commerce Clause, the 14th Amendment, and other constitutional provisions, to preclude federal and state economic and social legislation until the Great Depression and subsequent decades when progressive Justices reinterpreted these same provisions to vindicate the New Deal, integration, voting rights, civil rights laws and an expansion of individual rights.

-…will explore the conservative counter revolution that blossomed in the 1980s with the appointment of strong conservative Justices of whom Antonin Scalia was the most famous and influential.
-Despite the wishes of some conservatives, there has been no wholesale return to the Constitution of the 19th Century Court, but since the 1980s the Court has sharply limited governmental power to regulate voting rights, control or limit the use of money in elections, regulate firearms and limit integration through affirmative action.
+…will explore the conservative counter revolution that began in the 1980s with the appointment of strong conservative Justices of whom Antonin Scalia was the most famous and influential.
+The Court’s right turn was deepened and reinforced with the appointment of Chief Justice Roberts and Justice Alito by President George Bush, and in the last decade the Court has sharply limited governmental power to regulate voting rights, control or limit the use of money in elections, regulate firearms and limit integration through affirmative action.
 The extent of the Court’s right turn was obscured, however, by the Court’s dramatic support of gay rights, due not only to Justice Kennedy but to a profound change in popular sentiment.

-We will not be accepting registrations for The Supreme Court in a Trump World until November 1, 2017 at 08:00 AM.
+We aren't currently accepting bookings for The Supreme Court in a Trump World.